4.2% Price Increases and Millions of Unfilled Jobs: Inflation’s Impact on Households and Businesses

 To put inflation into perspective, Americans have seen an estimated 4.2% increase in prices over the past 12-months.
 According to data published by the U.S. Labor Department in August 2021, the average inflation rate in the U.S. has held steady at 5.4% for the last 12 months (ending in July of 2021).
 While consumer spending slowed due to the rise in new COVID-19 infections from variants to a meager increase of only 0.3%, the average annual inflation rate is still at a 13-year high.

-Charles Claver, Senior Vice President, Director Investment Management & Trust and Family Wealth Advisor for First Bank Wealth Management, provided some insights on inflation from the past, present, and future as well as what it all means for investors.
+Charles Claver, Senior Vice President and Director of the Private Wealth Advisor team for First Bank Wealth Management, provided some insights on inflation from the past, present, and future as well as what it all means for investors.
 According to Claver, pandemic-related supply disruptions, stimulus fund money, commodity pricing, labor and wage pressures, basic supply and demand imbalances, and more are all contributors of the inflation we are seeing today.

 “At the heart of this spike in inflation is basic supply and demand imbalances,” said Claver.
 “Although some of these imbalances could prove to be temporary, others, such as wage and labor pressures, could be longer term.
 For example, the market for used cars rose at least 7%, each of the last three months, primarily due to the Asian computer chip shortages and people wanting to travel again.
 This, as well as hotel room charges and airfare, have accounted for roughly half of the price increases that we’ve seen and are the primary drivers of the inflation we are seeing.”